yxding95/yxding95.github.io/index.md

 **I am looking for master students who are motivated, self-disciplined and optimistic.
 Please feel free to contact me.**

-**I am also expecting undergraduate students to contact me with your graduation project.**
+**I am also expecting undergraduate students to contact me with your graduation projects.**

 # Publications
 ---